 Honore de Balzac

-Hypnotherapy for childbirth can help you manage stress hormones, such as adrenaline, and significantly reduce anxiety in the lead up to birth.
+Hypnotherapy can help you manage stress hormones, such as adrenaline, and significantly reduce anxiety in the lead up to birth.
 During labour, your body will produce oxytocin which helps the progress of labour.
-Stress hormones negatvively affect the production of oxytocin and make labour longer.
+Stress hormones negatively affect the production of oxytocin and make labour longer.
 Managing stress reduces some of the fear and pain experienced during labour.
 Hypnotherapy has also been proven in some cases to reduce the need for pain management, such as epidurals.
-It can also reduce the risk of medical interventions such as c-sections.
+It can also reduce the risk of medical interventions such as C-sections.
 Hypnotherapy may benefit you after birth, with some evidence showing that it can lower the chance of postnatal depression.
 Lastly, hypnobirthing can help your birth partner to play a more active role in your labour - creating more of a connection and thus stimulating oxytocin. - (Tommy’s 2022)

 Please do remember that pain relief is always an option- there will never be any push towards a pain relief free birth during our sessions together.

 There is no right or wrong answer here.
-You can start hypnotherapy for childbirth sessions whenever you like, however usually I see clients from around their 20 week scan so that they can have plenty of time to prepare and get into a routine of practicing at home.
+You can start hypnotherapy sessions whenever you like, however usually I see clients from around their 20 week scan so that they can have plenty of time to prepare and get into a routine of practicing at home.

 If you have had a difficult birth in the past, it may be worthwhile looking into starting sessions before your 20 week scan so that you can give yourself scope to process any painful memories and to prepare for a calmer experience.